Logius-standaarden/BOMOS-Verdieping/ch01_Strategie_EN.md

 The first three steps are explained:

-#### Step 1 - Describe current situations and future scenarios and identify stakeholders.
+#### Step 1 - Describe current situations and future scenarios and identify Stakeholders.

 The first step starts with analysing stakeholders; what parties have a relationship with the interoperability problem for which a standard could offer a solution.
 To identify the stakeholders, the NEN stakeholder analysis can be used ([zie sectie Werkgroep en stakeholders](#werkgroepen-en-stakeholders)).